Teaching Online Prep Program (TOPP)

 - Demonstrate basic facilitation skills in an online classroom.

-At the end of 6 weeks, our goal for your online course is to have at least two weeks/modules of content completed.
-In the weeks following TOPP, you will continue to build your online course and share it with CELTT for review and further assistance prior to and during the implementation.
+At the conclusion of TOPP training, our goal for your online course is to have at least the student orientation page plus two weeks/modules of content completed.
+Immediately following the 6 weeks of TOPP, you will have an opportunity to share your work with the UH community in a synchronous online session.
+In the weeks following TOPP, you will continue to build your online course and share it with your campus distance education support team for review and further assistance prior to and during the implementation.